Skip to main content

 Infinity Farms

-Dizzy’s Tumblebus, any location
+Dizzy’s Tumblebus, various locations

 Are you rrready to … tumble?
 Then get set for tumbling, rolling, climbing, jumping and lots more — all inside the coolest-ever yellow bus!
 Bellevue’s Dizzy’s Tumblebus is a local institution: a preschool gymnastics studio made up of school buses that have been converted into tot-friendly mini gyms, fully stocked with all of the play equipment they could want to burn off that birthday cake rush!
 Get ready for excited squeals as the bus drives up to your location of choice (a flat parking surface is required).
 Trained instructors spend an hour leading littles in games and activities, finishing with medals for everyone.
 As many as 12 kids are allowed on the bus at a time, and older or younger siblings are welcome to join in.